vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/operator/scale.md

 See [Node](node.md).

+!!! note

+    After a node is added, data is not automatically imbalanced.
+You need to select the target graph space on the [Overview Info](../cluster-information/overview-info.md) page and then perform the `Balance Data` and `Balance Leader` operations.

 ### Batch import of node

 Download and fill in the CSV template file, then upload the file and select the installation package.
 Click **OK** to import nodes in batches.